Investing in customer service and delivering a memorable customer experience is one of the most powerful things you can do for your brand.

 Step 2.
 Track customer satisfaction across your organisation

 Great customer service and a memorable customer experience happen when customers are satisfied throughout their entire journey.
-To ensure your brand delivers a consistent experience, you should be tracking customer satisfaction across your entire business.
+To ensure your brand delivers a consistent experience, you should be tracking customer experience metrics across your entire business.

-The Customer Satisfaction Score (CSAT) is a great tool to help you track satisfaction and your brand’s ability to meet customer expectations.
+Customer Satisfaction Score (CSAT) surveys a great tool to help you track satisfaction and your brand’s ability to meet customer expectations.

 Using a CSAT survey, you can tailor questions to gauge client satisfaction after every touchpoint in the customer journey.
 Whether you want to know how successful your rewards program is or if your customer service is efficient, a CSAT survey will help you stay on the pulse of your customer experience.